- Life & Style

 Reduce heat to medium, add onions to the pan and cook for a couple of minutes to soften.
 Add garlic, tomato paste and anchovies, stir and cook another 3 minutes, stirring now and then.
 Add stock, wine and water, stirring to lift any pan browning.
 Return meat to the pot with rosemary and vinegar.
 Stir to combine.
 Cover and simmer over lowest heat for approx 2-2½ hours or until meltingly tender.

 When ready to serve, cook pasta according to manufacturer’s instructions, drain and toss through cooked ragu.
 Divide between heated serving bowls and garnish with parsley.

 When meat has browned and all other ingredients are added, cover dish and transfer to a 160°C oven.
 Bake for 2-2½ hours.
 Check seasonings and adjust to taste.

-Place garlic, tomato paste, anchovies, Essential Cuisine Beef Stock, wine, rosemary and vinegar into the cooker (no water is needed).
+Place garlic, tomato paste, anchovies, beef stock, wine, rosemary and vinegar into the cooker (no water is needed).
 Shake meat in a clean paper bag with seasoned flour to coat.
 No oil is required unless meat is to be browned.
 Add to cooker with onions and stir to combine.
 Cover and cook for 8-9 hours on low.
 Check seasonings and adjust to taste.
 Note: if desired, meat can be browned before adding to slow cooker for extra depth of flavour.